Mayors' Monarch Pledge

 That same month, the SeaWeeders, a local volunteer gardening group, planted the City's first pollinator garden at La Colonia Community Center.
 Ribbon-cutting took place during National Pollinator Awareness Week and included speakers from City Council, the Climate & Resiliency Commission, the SeaWeeders, and La Colonia Foundation.
 Bilingual informational signs about the native milkweed and nectar plants can be found at the garden, as well as information about the lifecycle of the monarch butterfly.
 A "little free library" box was created and painted by a City staff member in the monarch theme as well.

 The City has continued to work with the SeaWeeders, whose mission is to promote the sustainable beautification of the City of Solana Beach through social interaction, garden education, and home and civic enrichment to restore and enhance pollinator habitat throughout the City.
-In addition to the monarch garden at La Colonia Community Center, the SeaWeeders have planted on the Coastal Rail Trail and within Skyline Elementary School’s Mindful Garden.
-Currently, the SeaWeeders and City staff are looking to expand pollinator habitat within the City and are exploring a pollinator garden at City Hall.
+In addition to the monarch garden at La Colonia Community Center, the SeaWeeders have planted on the Coastal Rail Trail, within Skyline Elementary School’s Mindful Garden, and on the east side of the Fire Station.